Signing Up for Groups

 We are interested in your experience if you find yourself in this situation, and would value your feedback.

-In this approach to meditation our practice is relational, independent but not alone.
 We meet one on one or in small groups, occasionally larger groups, and we get to know each other through meditation practicing and sharing our reflections.

 Our desire is to create a safe space where people can share freely, to their comfort level, and expect what they share to be held with care and respect.
 We ask that people talk about their own experience but refrain from talking about other people without acknowledging the relationship they have with them.
 This helps us prevent labeling and identifying meditators by what they talk about, at a particular point in time.